need4swede/Powershell-Scripts/Filename Manager/README.md

 * Copy of Windows (32-bit/64-bit) with Powershell

 ```
-Currently, the GUI version does not print a list of extensions, so you would have to know the extension of the files you want to alter when prompted.
+Currently, the GUI version does not print a list of extensions.
+You would have to know the extension of the files you want to alter when prompted.
 Use the non-GUI version if you want the list printed.
 ```